franko/regress-pro/new-docs/models.rst

     \gamma & = \sqrt{E_0^2 - C^2/2}
     \end{align*}

-One practical limitation of the Tauc-Lorentz model is that, while the parameters :ref:`A_L`, :ref:`E_0` et :ref:`C` are related to a lorentzian peak they they are not easily related to the geometric peak's parameters, the height, position and width.
+One practical limitation of the Tauc-Lorentz model is that, while the parameters :math:`A_L`, :math:`E_0` et :math:`C` are related to a lorentzian peak they they are not easily related to the geometric peak's parameters, the height, position and width.
-To fix this problem Regress Pro offer a "Peak-based" alternate representation of the Tauc-Lorentz model where the parameters :ref:`A_L'`, :ref:`E_0'` et :ref:`C'` are directly related to the lorentzian peak.
+To fix this problem Regress Pro offer a "Peak-based" alternate representation of the Tauc-Lorentz model where the parameters :math:`A_L'`, :math:`E_0'` et :math:`C'` are directly related to the lorentzian peak.
 The "Peak-based" parameters are defined by the following relations:

 .. math::